-We implement our method by using inverted file indices [2] such that given a keyword or value signature we can retrieve the list of attributes where it occurs.
-We note that the time for building such indices dominates the whole experiment time, where the Data Fitting processing takes hundreds of milliseconds for each input.
+We use inverted file indices [2] to speed up the search for keywords or value signatures within the instances.
+In our experiments, the time for building such indices was the clearly dominant cost, while the Data Fitting processing consistently took hundreds of milliseconds for each input.
 Furthermore, our greedy heuristic for solving the mapping conflicts, as described in Section 4.2.1, uses a Fibonacci heap [6] to remove the vertex with minimum score.
 Our implementation was done in Perl, and all experiments were run on a standard desktop machine (Pentium Core 2 Duo 2.13 GHz, 2 GB RAM).